Ovarian Hyperstimulation Syndrome (OHSS) information

 - have had OHSS previously

-- get pregnant, particularly if this is a multiple pregnancy (twins or more).
+- get pregnant, particularly if this is multiple pregnancies (twins or more).

 How long does OHSS last?